Collegiate secret societies in North America: Pennsylvania State University

+Pomona College

 Princeton University

 Princeton's eating clubs are not fraternities, nor are they secret societies by any standard measure, but they are often seen as being tenuously analogous.

-Additionally, Princeton has several genuine secret societies; perhaps the best-known is a chapter of St. Anthony Hall, otherwise known as Delta Psi, a co-ed literary society.
-While membership in the Princeton chapter of Delta Psi (aka St. Anthony Hall) is public, the society is known to maintain a secret president, referred to as Number One, whose identity is known only to members for the duration of his or her office.
-The 21 Club, an all-male drinking society, is also a notorious Princeton secret society.
+The 21 Club, an all-male drinking society, is a notorious Princeton secret society.

 Princeton also has a long tradition of underground societies.
 While secret society membership is relatively public at some schools, Princeton's historical secret society rolls are very secretive because of Woodrow Wilson's ban on clandestine organizations and his threat to expel secret fraternity members from Princeton.

 One such society is Phi (pronounced fē), a society dating to 1929 when members of the Whig society splintered off after the merger of the Whig and Cliosophic debating societies.
-Phi's membership is secretive and difficult to discern because no more than ten active "Phis" exist at one time: Phis usually receive offers at the end of their third year.
+Phi's membership is secretive and difficult to discern because no more than ten active "Phis" exist at one time.
+They usually receive offers at the end of their third year.
 As an adaptation to Princeton's stringent anti-society rules, each active class does not meet the preceding class that selected it until the First of June (after their first Reunions and before graduation).
 1.6... is the Golden Ratio, hence the name Phi.

-Another society is the exclusively female Foxtail Society, founded in 1974 soon after Princeton began admitting women in 1969.
+Another society is the exclusively female Foxtail Society, founded in 1974, soon after Princeton began admitting women in 1969.
 The society was founded in response to the lack of eating clubs open to women.
 While admittance numbers have changed over the years, Foxtail selects anywhere from 10 to 15 women to become members at the end of their junior year.

 Rutgers University

-As eighth oldest of the colleges in the United States, Rutgers University has had several secret societies on campus.
-One of which, a likely hoax, claims to be established in 1834.
+Rutgers University has had several secret societies on campus.
+One of which, the Order of the Bull's Blood claims to be established in 1834; some believe it is a hoax but it did gain national coverage in 1875.
 Students associated with these societies were allegedly involved in the Rutgers-Princeton Cannon War in 1876.
 At the turn of the 20th century, Rutgers had developed two full sets of class year societies based on the Yale model, down to the freshman societies such as the Chain and Bones and Serpent and Coffin.
 The senior class societies at Rutgers included the Brotherhood of the Golden Dagger (1898–1940), Casque and Dagger (1901), and Cap and Skull (1900).
 Cap and Skull was dissolved in the 1960s after complaints of elitism.
-In 1982 the name was revived for the university-sanctioned senior-year honor society.
+In 1982, the name was revived for the university-sanctioned senior-year honor society.